sigp/cbc-casper-js/README.md

 The following example is running a simulation with the following attributes:

 - `-n 3`: Three validators will form consensus.
-- `-s 0.5`: Each validator must see an e-clique with a weight of greater than half of the total validator weight before the sim will end.
-Put simpler, each validator must see more than half of the other validators agreeing with them.
+- `-s 0.5`: The simulation will end once at least half (0.5) of validators consider themselves safe with half (0.5) the other validators.
+We do not wait for *all* validators to get to target safety because this can take a very long time with random message propagation.
 - `-m 1`: Each round there will be only 1 message sent between validators.

 ```